-Practical training and research conducted at a company for around one week to one month in the first year of master's program.
-Through this training, students learn how to apply the basic research at university to a real industrial technology setting.
-Additionally, students gain on site experience and understand the realities of planning, surveys and research, product development, manufacturing and product management, etc., in companies.
-It is desirable that all students take this training.
-One or two credits are given to them according to the content and the period of the training.
+Internship Training 1 or 2 credits International Scientific Internship Training 1 or 2 credits Elective Required Elective Required All teachers All teachers Practical training and research conducted at a com one week to one month in the first year of master's this training, students learn how to apply the basis university to a real industrial technology setting.
+A students gain on-site experience and understand to planning, surveys and research, product developm and product management, etc., in companies.
+It is students take this training.
+One or two credits are according to the content and the period of the train a program.
+Through c research at Additionally, he realities of ent, manufacturing desirable that all given to them When students have attended any lectures or pra academic organization or science program, one or to to them according to the content and the period.
+0